xypha/AHK-v2-scripts/README.md

   </details>

 -----------------
-#### **Customise Tray Icon**
+#### **Tray Icon**

-  View code that changes the script's tray icon, which also changes the default icon in a script's error windows, msg boxes and GUI title icon.
+  View code that changes the script's tray icon.
+This automatically also changes the default icon in a script's error windows, msg boxes and GUI title icon.

-  To demonstrate the use of an external icon file for this purpose, a few icon files are included in the [/icons](/icons) folder.
+  To demonstrate the use of an external icon file for this purpose, a few icon files are included in the [/icons/Tray/](/icons/Tray/) folder.

 -----------------
 #### **Check & Reload AHK**